Always on Voting: A Framework for Repetitive Voting on the Blockchain: Introduction

 \section{Introduction}

-Voting is an integral part of democratic governance, where eligible participants can cast a single vote for their representative (candidate or policy) through a secret ballot.
-The outcome is an announcement of winners through a tally of votes, governed by the rules of the electoral system.
-In practice, the time interval between two regularly scheduled elections may be large $-$ ranging from months to years.
+Voting is an integral part of democratic governance, where eligible participants can cast a vote for their representative (candidate or policy) through a secret ballot.
+The outcome is an announcement of winners through a tally of votes.
+In practice, the time interval between two regularly scheduled elections is usually large -- ranging from months to years.
 Over time, a previously popular winning candidate (or policy) may have fallen out of favor with the majority of participants.

-First, a common lacking attribute in governance is the ability of participants to reverse or correct the previous decisions that were collectively voted for when new information is available after the election.
-Reasons for poor decision making (i.e., error premise~\cite{Blum2016}) may arise from insufficient or false information, search engine manipulation effect~\cite{EpsteinRLW17}, social media manipulation~\cite{Goldzweig2019}, or from agenda setters~\cite{Borgesius2018,Tufekci2014}.
-To deal with this issue, we propose a repetitive voting strategy.
-Repetitive voting gives its participants the ability to change their vote anytime they decide.
-Nevertheless, even with repetitive voting with fixed intervals, participants remain exposed to constant manipulation attacks.
-However, in contrast to standard voting with long intervals, participants of repetitive voting might hold any elected candidate accountable by changing their vote choice.
+Therefore, we argue that a common lacking attribute in governance is the ability of participants to reverse or correct the previous decisions that were collectively voted for when new information is available after the election.
+Reasons for poor decision making (i.e., error premise~\cite{Blum2016}) may arise from insufficient or false information, search engine manipulation~\cite{EpsteinRLW17}, social media manipulation~\cite{Goldzweig2019}, or from agenda setters~\cite{Borgesius2018}.
+To deal with this issue, we propose a repetitive voting strategy, which gives its participants the ability to change their vote anytime they decide.
+Nevertheless, even in a repetitive voting with fixed time intervals, participants remain exposed to constant manipulation attacks.
+However, in contrast to standard voting with long time intervals, participants of repetitive voting might hold any elected candidate accountable by changing their vote choice.

-A second concern is a peak-end effect, whose discovery in behavioral science is attributed to Nobel laureate Kahneman and his research collaborators~\cite{Kahneman1993,Redelmeier1996}.
+A second concern is a peak-end effect, whose discovery in behavioral science is attributed to Nobel laureate Kahneman and his research collaborators~\cite{Kahneman1993}.
 Their study on the correlation of pain perception over time indicated that duration plays a minor part in retrospective evaluations of aversive experiences.
 The experiences are also dominated by discomfort at the worst and the final moments of episodes.
 Carmon and Kahneman~\cite{Carmonphdthesis} found that how participants felt at the final moment of the experience was a good predictor of their overall experience evaluation responses.